takedakun/vega_platform/README.md

 # vega_platform
 Platform for sharing visualization in Vega.
+This platform is powered by React.js, powerful front-end javascript library.

 ## How to move this platform locally.
 Enter the following command on the command line.